The ability to track your progress and understand if you are achieving the right results is crucial to eventually reaching your goals.

 Understanding the impact of seasonality will help you craft better KPIs for your organization, which marketing channels can be used to deliver upon your KPIs and even how you are going to allocate budget during specific time periods.

-A key to you hitting your goals in 2020 is the formation of KPIs for your marketing organization that will enable your team to focus on what will lead to success.
+Creating KPIs for your marketing organization that will enable your team to focus on what will lead to success is key in your 2022 strategy.
 If you don’t set proper KPIs or fail to calculate all the factors in determining the targets for those KPIs, you are setting your marketing organization up for failure.

 Have you set the proper KPIs?
 Do you have too many to accurately track and follow?
 Do the targets correlate with the marketing goals?